Your Bag

 Girl is combing her hair

-Perfect for boosting hair growth, laurel leaf essential oil helps strengthen brittle hair to prevent excessive hair loss.
-Stimulating for the scalp, it promotes hair growth by gently improving follicle strength for greater hair growth.
+Perfect for boosting hair health, laurel leaf essential oil helps strengthen brittle hair to prevent excessive hair loss.
+Stimulating for the scalp, it promotes thicker hair by gently improving follicle strength for achieving great voluminous hair.

 Applying the essential oil with a carrier oil on the scalp is not only good for the hair, but also for the mind.
-Laurel leaf oil is known to have tranquilizing effect.
-It is massaged on the head to increase blood circulation and transfers nutrients to the roots.
+Laurel leaf oil is known to have a tranquilizing effect.

 How To Use Bay Laurel Leaf Oil